Month 12, Day 26, Saturday 7:00 a.m.

 “This is the first time I’ve actually been asked for that,” Sebastien said, giving her a sheepish smile.
 “I didn’t bring any proof with me.”

 Sebastien didn’t hide her frown.
-“Well, I suppose I can’t purchase them at the moment, then, but can I at least inspect them?
+“Well, I suppose I cannot purchase them at the moment, then, but can I at least inspect them?
 I need to report back to my Master.
 If he wants them, he’ll probably come back and buy them himself.”

 The sempervivum apricus was a low-growing succulent plant from the Plane of Radiance.
 The shop owner brought out a small specimen growing in a pot.
 Its juicy leaves grew in complex rosettes, and tiny motes of light traveled beneath the semi-transparent skin along with the water and nutrients, barely bright enough to shine through the membrane.